zaqxen/Chart/README.md

 > Note: JQuery is not used and CDN here are just for containers, actual chart never used any third-party plugin like Google Chart or ChartJS

+I have also created a separated script for each in any cases you only require only one.

+We have some bug on the chat whic I am fully aware feel free to fix and improve this project

 ![Sample Screenshot](/Sample_Preview.png "Preview")

 Included with few Colour Palettes to match your preference inside